vinnik-dmitry07/furniture-generation/README.md

 # furniture-generation
-Finetuning Stable Diffusion v2.1 to generate aesthetic furniture
+Finetuning Stable Diffusion v2.1 to generate aesthetic furniture.

 There are a lot of images in the [report](answers.pdf).